top of page

 A Lasting Legacy

-The history of Floreana Island weaves a rich stroy of exploration, human drama, and resilience.
+The history of Floreana Island weaves a rich story of exploration, human drama, and resilience.
 From its early days as a refuge for pirates to its settlement by determined pioneers, the island has endured numerous challenges.

 Mysteries, such as those surrounding figures like the Baroness, only enhance Floreana's allure for visitors.
 As the island navigates the path forward, maintaining a balance between tourism and environmental efforts will be crucial in respecting its storied past while ensuring a sustainable future.